Bounds on some geometric functionals of high dimensional Brownian convex hulls and their inverse processes: Proofs of the main results

 \subsection{Inverse processes of volume and surface area}

+The proof of the upper bound in Theorem \ref{thm:inverse_area} employs an $n$-stage construction which stops and restarts $\boldsymbol{W}$ as it exits a sequence of hypercylinders of decreasing spherical dimension.
+This procedure allows us to embed a $n$-simplex $\mathcal{S}$ with prescribed volume within the convex hull of $\boldsymbol{W}$ at a certain stopping time $T_n$.
+This is essentially an $n$-dimensional version of the idea used to prove Proposition 1.6 of \cite{hull_bounds}.
+The construction is parameterized by a sequence of $n$ positive numbers $r_1,r_2,\dots,r_n$.
+These parameters are the radii of the spherical parts of the aforementioned hypercylinders.
+Upon completion of the procedure at time $T_n$, we necessarily have $V(\mathcal{H}_{T_n})\geq V(\mathcal{S})$, whence we deduce the upper bound

+After computing $V(\mathcal{S})$ and $\mathbb{E}[T_n]$ explicitly in terms of the parameters, we use the forthcoming Lemma \ref{lem:optimization} to optimize the right-hand side of \eqref{eq:simplex_bound} under the constraint $V(\mathcal{S})\geq 1$ in order to obtain the best possible bound using this method.

-The upper bound of Theorem \ref{thm:inverse_volume} requires solving a convex optimization problem whose solution we split into the following two lemmas.
+As alluded to above, the upper bound of Theorem \ref{thm:inverse_volume} requires solving a convex optimization problem whose solution we split into the following two lemmas.
 The first lemma verifies that certain functions are indeed convex and the second lemma solves the optimization problem.
 We refer to \cite{Rockafellar} for the requisite convex analysis theory.

 \begin{lemma} Let $n\in\mathbb{N}$, and define the functions $f_n$ and $g_n$ by

 Then $f_n$ and $g_n$ are both convex functions on the positive orthant $\mathbb{R}_{>0}^n$. \end{lemma}

 \begin{proof}[Proof of Lemma \ref{lem:convexity}] We establish convexity by showing that the Hessian matrices of $f_n$ and $g_n$ are both positive semi-definite on the positive orthant $\mathbb{R}_{>0}^n$; see \cite[Theorem 4.5]{Rockafellar}.
 This is a trivial matter for $f_n$, since its Hessian matrix is a constant diagonal matrix with positive diagonal entries.
 The case of $g_n$ requires a bit more work but is also straightforward.
 Indeed, routine calculations show that the entries of the Hessian matrix $\boldsymbol{H}$ of $g_n$ are given by